AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 X = 8
 yes.
 ```
-Notice that we don’t have to prefix the predicates with the module name pizza.
+Notice that we don't have to prefix the predicates with the module name pizza.
 This is because all C-defined predicates are automatically exported from the module in which they are defined.

 ### 21.3.2 Redefining Builtins